simpleledger/slp.Indexer/README.md

 ### Installation
 This web application it can be easily deployed to any .NET core hosting provider that has access to Slp.Indexer database and Bch node via RPC.

-### Limitations and Issues
-Currently only SLP APIs are supported.